Decentralized Deep Learning using Momentum-Accelerated Consensus: Proposed Algorithm

-We now rewrite the update law with option I in a vector form as: Here, we define $\mathcal{S}(x_k) = g(x_k) + \frac{1}{\alpha}(I-\Pi)x_k$ and $\tilde{\Pi} = \omega I + (1-\omega)\Pi$.
-Consequently, Eq.~\ref{rew_comp} can be written in a compact form as: For option II, we can derive the analogous vector form such that The simplification in Eq.~\ref{compact1} enables us to construct a function that unifies the true objective function with a term that captures the constraint of consensus among agents (nodes of the communication graph).
-Comparing Eqs.~\ref{unified_objective_1} and~\ref{unified_objective_2}, we can know that they have exactly the same form and in our specific case corresponding to DMSGD, the parameter $\xi$ is the step size $\alpha$.
-When $F$ is $\mu$-strongly convex, we immediately obtain that $\mathcal{F}(\x)$ is also strongly convex with parameter $\mu'=\mu_m+\frac{1}{2\alpha}(1-\lambda_N)$, where $\lambda_N$ is the $N^{th}$-largest eigenvalue of $\Pi$.
-Similarly, we can obtain that $\mathcal{F}$ is smooth with $L'=L_m+\frac{1}{\alpha}(1-\lambda_2)$ where $\lambda_2$ is the second-largest eigenvalue of $\Pi$.
+We now rewrite the core update law with in a vector form as: Here, we define $\mathcal{S}(x_k) = \mathbf{g}(\mathbf{x}_k) + \frac{1}{\alpha}(I-\Pi)\mathbf{x}_k$ and $\tilde{\Pi} = \omega I + (1-\omega)\Pi$.
+Consequently, Eq.~\ref{rew_comp} can be written in a compact form as: The simplification in Eq.~\ref{compact1} enables us to construct a function that unifies the true objective function with a term that captures the constraint of consensus among agents (nodes of the communication graph).
+Comparing Eqs.~\ref{unified_objective_1} and~\ref{unified_objective_2}, we can know that they have exactly the same form and in our specific case corresponding to DMSGD, the parameter $\xi$ is the step size $\alpha$. $\mathcal{F}$ is smooth with $L'=L_m+\frac{1}{\alpha}(1-\lambda_2)$ where $\lambda_2$ is the second-largest eigenvalue of $\Pi$.

-Similarly, corresponding to Eq.~\ref{compact2}, one can obtain that the unified objective function is $F(\x)$ itself.
-Throughout the rest of the analysis in the main paper, we only focus on the $\mathcal{F}(\x)$ (namely, DMSGD Option I) since all the convergence analysis techniques shown in the next section can directly apply to the case where the unified objective is $F(\x)$.
-For completeness, we present the specific analysis for $F(\x)$ in the supplementary materials.